ojwills/City-Emissions-Peaking-Analysis/README.md

-# City Emissions Tracker
+# City Emissions Analysis

 ### 1) Background

-A city is considered to have “peaked emissions” when there is sufficient evidence to show that its greenhouse gas (GHG) emissions have decreased from a maximum level.
-This document explains the method used by C40 to determine whether its cities have peaked.
-The first section explains how C40 collects GHG emissions data for its cities.
-The second section explains how C40 analyses this data to conclude whether cities have peaked.
-And the final section, explains how this analysis is automated and visualised using an interactive dashboard built in Dash and hosted using Heroku.
+This repository documents the methods and code used by C40 Cities Climate Leadership Group (C40) to determine whether its cities have peaked their greenhouse gas (GHG) emissions.
+A city is considered to have peaked when there is sufficient evidence to show that its emissions have decreased from a maximum level.
+This is a critical milestone for cities on the road to achieveing the goals of the Paris Climate Agreement.
+This repository includes the data collection, analysis and vizualisation methodlogies and scripts as well as links to press releases which announced the results during the 2019 World Mayors Summit.

 ### 2) Data Collection
-C40 collects time series GHG emissions data for each of its 93 cities on an annual basis by reviewing publicly available emissions data.
-Data sources are ranked using the data quality hierarchy in the table below.
+Time series GHG emissions data was collected for each C40 city for the period 1990-2019 by reviewing publicly available emissiosn data.
+Data sources were ranked using the data quality hierarchy below.

 **Table 1: Data Source Hierarchy**